Friday, February 28, 2020

 16 Therefore all they that devour thee shall be devoured: and all thy enemies shall be carried into captivity: and they that waste thee shall be wasted, and all that prey upon thee will I give for a prey.

-Patreon image donor: Sean A. Lotz
+Patreon image patron: Sean A. Lotz

 17 For I will close up thy scar, and will heal thee of thy wounds, saith the Lord.
 Because they have called thee, O Sion, an outcast: This is she that hath none to seek after her.